 Once you’ve tapped into the people around you, it’s time to branch out.
 “For military spouses, it’s so important to get out of the bubble,” says Lauren.
 “Any time you have a self-contained environment, where everyone has a similar perspective and similar challenges, you need to get off the ranch to get things done.”

 "Getting off the ranch” was just the ticket for Jessica, a young Marine Corps wife interested in advertising sales.
-When she and her spouse first moved to Twentynine Palms, CA, she was sure the PCS was a death-sentence for her would-be career.
+When she and her spouse first moved to Twentynine Palms, California, she was sure the PCS was a death sentence for her would-be career.

-"I had yet to really get any experience,” Jessica said, “and now we were moving to the dessert.
+"I had yet to really get any experience,” Jessica said, “and now we were moving to the desert.
 It might as well have been the moon.”

 But Jessica wasn’t going to let a pesky PCS and a future of sand and scorpions ruin her job hopes.
 As soon as they arrived in California, Jessica asked everyone she met if they had any job leads for her.
 “No one knew anything about advertising sales.
 I think they thought I was crazy,” she laughs now, “but it really did work.”

 It wasn’t long before a friend of a friend suggested getting in touch with someone in the hospitality industry in not-far-away Palm Springs.
 “Hospitality wasn’t what I was going for, at all,” Jessica says, so she shrugged off the reference at first.

 A week later, Jessica thought better of it.
 She went to visit the friend-of-a-friend’s connection at the hotel.
 “Of course hotels have to advertise,” she said.
 “You see their ads in magazines.
 Well, someone’s selling that.”